 The recoupment of a 370 watt solar power plant is 4-6 years.
 And then the Ukrainians can just make a profit using the “green tariff”.
 It works as follows: when installing a solar power plant in a private household, it connects to the house network, as well as to the “common” network.
 In the future, there is a fixation of the produced and consumed electricity for a month.
 In the event that more energy is produced than consumed, the grid pays the owner of the power plant for the excess generated energy.

-“The most common in Ukraine power of a home solar power station is 10 kW per hour (for comparison, a household refrigerator consumes on average 0.04 kWh).
+““In Ukraine, the most common power of a home solar power station is 10 kW per hour (for comparison, a household refrigerator consumes on average 0.04 kWh).
 With new photo modules, this power can be obtained from a solar power station with an area of about 53 m², i.e. 27 such photo panels, “said Andrei Miroshnichenko, head of Altek’s Kiev branch.

 A power plant of 27 photo panels with a capacity of 370 watts can produce about 300 kWh in the winter months, and up to 1600 kWh in the summer.
 That is, in winter, with the help of FEM data, at a minimum, one can fully cover the electricity consumption of his household, and in the summer one can receive a good surcharge.